Hi there, I’m Bry. (pronounced “bree”)

 Therapy changed my life—and it’s what led me here.

 I earned my Master’s in Clinical Psychology from Antioch University in Los Angeles, and trained with couples & families at the esteemed Maple Counseling Center and with families struggling with the effects of memory loss at OPICA.
-Along the way, I found myself drawn to couples and family work, as well as helping clients work through grief, loss, & trauma.
+I found myself drawn to couples and family work, as well as helping clients work through grief, loss, & trauma.

 Training and Certifications